alpersonalwebsite/react/00_0_intro.md

 ---

-### What´s JSX...?
+### What's JSX...?

-It´s an extension to `JS syntax` recommended by React to describe *how our UI should look like*.
-It´s not mandatory; just a really convenient, standardized and abstract way of writing our components.
+It's an extension to `JS syntax` recommended by React to describe *how our UI should look like*.
+It's not mandatory; just a really convenient, standardized and abstract way of writing our components.

-*Note:* It´s important to remember React´s motto: `A JavaScript library for building user interfaces.` Following this premise, you will find it coherent to have a strict relation between `logic` and `markup` in the same small unit or component, or, as `React docs` describe...
+*Note:* It's important to remember React's motto: `A JavaScript library for building user interfaces.` Following this premise, you will find it coherent to have a strict relation between `logic` and `markup` in the same small unit or component, or, as `React docs` describe...

 > "React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display".

-Here´s an example of a class-based component using `JSX`
+Here's an example of a class-based component using `JSX`

 ```javascript
 class SayHi extends React.Component {